matthieumeo/cookiecutter-pyxu/README.md

 Your new package is also nearly ready to automatically deploy to [PyPI] (whenever you create a tagged release), so that your users can simply `pip install` your package.
-To do so, you just need to create an [API token to authenticate with PyPi](https://pypi.org/help/#apitoken), and then add it to your github
+To do so, you just need to create an [API token to authenticate with PyPi](https://pypi.org/help/#apitoken), and then add it to your GitHub
 repository:

 1. If you don't already have one, [create an